 - A thicker, sugary based BBQ sauce could burn in the pan.
 If you are using a super thick sauce, try adding up to 1 cup of water or stock to your pot to thin the sauce out so it doesn't burn.

 Grab your pot and make this easy, quick, and healthy Instant Pot BBQ Chicken in less than 30 minutes!

-Let me know if you’ve tried this Instant Pot BBQ Chicken in the comments below & happy instant potting!!
+Let me know if you've tried this Instant Pot BBQ Chicken in the comments below & hope you enjoy it!

 - 3 pounds boneless and skinless chicken thighs, trimmed of excess fat (can sub out boneless chicken breasts)